UXDProtocol/uxd-program/README.md

 Instantiate a new `MangoDepository` PDA for a given collateral mint.
 A depository is a vault in charge a Collateral type, the associated mango account and insurance fund.

-Eject the mint auth from the program, ending the program.
-Maybe should be "deinitialize", need to think.

-### `RebalanceDepository` (TODO - Planned post release as the first capped release will be protected from liquidation by the insurance in the event of overweighted positions)
+### `RebalanceDepository` (TODO - Planned post release as the first capped release will be protected from liquidation by the insurance in the event of overweighed positions)

 Rebalance the health of one repository.
 Short Perp PNL will change over time.
 When it does, other users can settle match us (forcing the update of our balance, as this unsettle PnL is virtual, i.e. we don't pay interests on it)

 When settled on a negative PnL, account's USDC balance will become negative, effectively borrowing fund at the current rate.
 We don't want this because that cost us.
-At the same time, if we settle a positive PnL, the account USDC ba;ance become positive, effectively lending fund at the current rate and accruing interests (We want that obviously)
+At the same time, if we settle a positive PnL, the account USDC balance become positive, effectively lending fund at the current rate and accruing interests (We want that obviously)

 The strategy here of this rebalance call would be to resize the long and short positions to account for the unsettled negative PnL if any. (resize is a reduce in that case)
-By doing so, we close a given short perp, hence we are overcollateralized in the collateral mint.
+By doing so, we close a given short perp, hence we are over-collateralized in the collateral mint.
 We then sell this amount of collateral at market price, and that put us a positive balance of USDC, that accrue interest.

 THIS IS CURRENTLY PENDING due to the fact that it need to be done in a single atomic IX and that's impossible within 200k computing units.
-In Q1 2022 Solana will implement Adress map (accepted proposal).
+In Q1 2022 Solana will implement Address map (accepted proposal).
-At that point this will be possible and we will be able to raise the hard cap or redeemables.
+At that point this will be possible and we will be able to raise the hard cap or redeemable tokens.

 ### `RebalanceAllDepositories` (TODO - In the future to balance collateral + optimize yield)

 Would rebalance the amount of collateral available inside each depository so that the pools don't become one sided (everyone deposit sol, then redeem BTC).
-Would also allow for yield optimisation depending of the current values.
+Would also allow for yield optimization depending of the current values.

-### `DepositInsuranceToMangoDepository` / `WidthdrawInsuranceFromMangoDepository`
+### `DepositInsuranceToMangoDepository` / `WithdrawInsuranceFromMangoDepository`

 Withdraw need to be specific cause it's PDA own accounts.